jyaunches/jyaunches.github.io/_posts/2015-11-01-data-structures-algorithms-review-3.md

 **Step 4** - Decision

 It's fairly clear that graph data structure feels like the cleaner, more representative, less restrictive data struction for this problem.
 That's not to say that upon getting further into the solution and turning up new information that this can't be changed!

+One thing that's fairly important here is that you know and understand the capabilities of your optional data structures.
+Here, recognizing that rewording the problem made it sound an awful lot like graph traversal was key.
+The next post in this series is going to be a review of problem to data structure mapping.. with example problems and clues about indicative data structures.